Dirkadin/microservices/README.md

 2. Navigate to localhost:5050 and setup a new postgres database with username `dirkadin` and password `password` (You can change these in the config files of the services if you wish).
 3. Inside the database created the `ordering` table
 4. Start the eureka server
-5. Start the ordering service
+5. Start the ordering service with the included intellij run config
 6. Using postman (or any other similar program) to send a request to `localhost:8080/api/v1/order/placeorder` with the body

 ```json